Allan McGregor: Rangers

-Rangers first team

 With the arrival of Frenchman Paul Le Guen as manager at Rangers, McGregor was made third choice goalkeeper behind Letizi and Klos.
-A bizarre pre-season cycling injury to Stefan Klos meant that McGregor started the 2006–07 season as back-up to Lionel Letizi.
+A pre-season cycling injury to Stefan Klos meant that McGregor started the 2006–07 season as back-up to Lionel Letizi.
 When Letizi was himself injured, McGregor started the next match for Rangers, a 2–2 draw away to Kilmarnock.
 McGregor was then awarded the man of the match award for his performance in Rangers Uefa Cup qualifying match against Molde.
 He went on to be awarded the Scottish Premier League Player of the Month for September and was then rewarded with a new contract.
 Despite his performances Le Guen still considered McGregor to be the second choice goalkeeper.
 McGregor was dropped when Letizi returned from injury.
 When Letizi was injured again, McGregor returned in goal and was confirmed as first choice by Le Guen even after Letizi returned from injury.

 Later in the 2006–07 season McGregor was sent off during Rangers' UEFA Cup match at Ibrox against Israeli side Hapoel Tel Aviv, which they won 4–0.
 After Barry Ferguson's second goal, Italian referee Matteo Trefoloni gave a straight red card to McGregor for allegedly headbutting Hapoel substitute Luciano De Bruno.
 The incident was not caught on television cameras and McGregor denied headbutting De Bruno.
 However, he was given a two-match ban, which was reduced to one game on appeal.
 At the end of his first season as first choice keeper, he was voted by his Rangers teammates as the Player's Player of the Year.
 In September 2007 McGregor signed a new four-year contract with Rangers.